Nebraska Extension Weed Management Field Day

 TOUR 1: On-Site Demonstration of New Technology/Herbicides for Weed Control in Soybean and Sorghum

-3. Comparison of Herbicide Programs for Weed Control in Soybean: Unbiased comparison of herbicide programs of different companies for weed control in Roundup Ready 2 Xtend and Enlist soybean.
-New herbicides and multiple herbicide-resistant soybean will be discussed for management of herbicide-resistant weeds.
+1. Comparison of Herbicide Programs for Weed Control in Soybean: Unbiased comparison of herbicide programs of different companies for weed control in Roundup Ready 2 Xtend and Enlist soybean.
+New herbicides and multiple herbicide-resistant soybean will be discussed for the management of herbicide-resistant weeds.

 Tour 2: On-Site Demonstration of New Technology/Herbicides for Weed Control in Corn

-2. Control of Corn Volunteers in Enlist Corn: Volunteer corn is a major weed in corn-soybean cropping systems.
-Project will demonstrate how to control volunteer corn in Enlist corn using Assure II and a premix of glufosinate (Liberty) + quizalofop (Assure II).
+3. Integrated Management of Volunteer Corn in Enlist Corn: Volunteer corn is a major weed in corn-soybean cropping systems.
+Project will demonstrate how to control volunteer corn in Enlist corn using Inter-row cultivator, Assure II, and a premix of glufosinate (Liberty) + quizalofop (Assure II).

-3. Evaluating Surtain (saflufenacil + pyroxasulfone) for weed control and crop safety in corn & popcorn: Surtain is the new Kixor herbicide based on solid-encapsulation technology, enabling pre- and early-post-emergence application for weed control in corn.
+4. Evaluating Surtain (saflufenacil + pyroxasulfone) for weed control and crop safety in corn & popcorn: Surtain is the new Kixor herbicide based on solid-encapsulation technology, enabling pre- and early-post-emergence application for weed control in corn & popcorn.
+Application timing of Surtain and crop response will be evaluated.

 2024 Guide for Weed, Disease, and Insect Management in Nebraska